Looking for some live theater this weekend? South Florida has some of the best playhouses and two new shows top the list of what to see.

 The production runs through June 22 on Thursdays, Fridays and Saturdays at 8 p.m. and Sundays at 5 p.m. at Empire Stage, 1140 N. Flagler Drive, Ft.
 Lauderdale.
 Tickets are $30 and may be reserved at islandcitystage.org or by calling the box office at 954-519-2533.

-The always innovative Thinking Cap Theatre is presenting the United States premiere of hot dog by Sarah Kosar.
+The always innovative Thinking Cap Theater is presenting the United States premiere of hot dog by Sarah Kosar.

 Featuring Sally Bondi as Dog, Niki Fridh, Ann Marie Olson, and Mark Duncan, this is Thinking Cap’s first production as guest resident theater company at Nova Southeastern University.